-- Ensure learner is safe. - Upon receiving a safeguarding report form, inform the safeguarding lead. - Complete part 2 of the safeguarding report form. - Update the safeguarding tracking sheet document. - Ensure person who raised the concern is provided with relevant IAG.
+- Ensure learner is safe. - Upon receiving a safeguarding report form, inform the safeguarding lead and gain guidance/agreement on how to progress. - Complete part 2 of the safeguarding report form. - Update the safeguarding tracking sheet document. - Ensure person who raised the concern is provided with relevant IAG.